Township Business Ideas and Opportunities [UPDATED]

 11. Delivery or courier services

 We’ve seen some entrepreneurs take advantage of the digital trend and begin to offer courier and delivery services.
 From groceries and takeaways to chronic medication delivered on bicycle – there has been no shortage of innovative ideas.
-Other creative spins to this business model includes mobile spaza shops, personal shoppers and the use of apps, such as Zulzi On Demand or Bottles.
+Other creative spins to this business model include mobile spaza shops, personal shoppers and the use of apps, such as Zulzi On Demand or Bottles.

 See also: 10 Impressive COVID-19 Business Model Pivots You Should Know About